Pri1437/computer-science/data-science/intro-to-data-science/week2.md

 **Q) How to query a subset of elements from already filtered data frame by the use of boolean masks?**

 Ans)
-* Instead of a one line statement, reference we could copy it to another reference and then query the required element(s).
+* Instead of a one line statement, we could copy it to another reference and then query the required element(s).
 ```Python
 temp = df[ df['col1'] > 6 ]
 print(temp['col4'])